The week in breach news

 How it could affect your business

-Cyberattacks on healthcare organizations are rising, driven by the value of patient data and the pressure attackers can create by disrupting care.
-This incident shows that breaches in healthcare do not just compromise sensitive information but also affect patient safety by forcing hospitals to cancel procedures and divert critical patients.
-To reduce this risk, healthcare providers need rapid threat detection and continuous monitoring to spot intrusions early and respond before disruptions spread across clinical systems.
+Breaches in healthcare do not just compromise sensitive information but also affect patient safety by forcing hospitals to cancel procedures and divert critical patients.
+Healthcare providers need rapid threat detection and continuous monitoring to spot intrusions early.

 Asia & Pacific